Floquetifying stabiliser codes with distance-preserving rewrites: Preliminaries

 Pauli webs~\parencite{bombinUnifyingFlavorsFault2024} are a decoration for the Clifford fragment of the ZX calculus.
 They can be used to diagrammatically track relevant properties of ZX diagrams representing measurement circuits of Floquet codes, including detecting regions, stabilisers and logical operators.

-A Pauli web highlights the edges of a ZX diagram in green and/or red (Z and/or X) according to a set of simple rules.

-\begin{definition}[Pauli web] Given a ZX diagram $D$, a Pauli web $\{(e_1, t_1), \dots, (e_n, t_n)\}$ is a set of pairs containing an edge $e_i \in D$ and the corresponding type $t_i \in \{Z, X\}$, such that: \begin{itemize} \item a spider with $k \pi$ phase can have: \begin{itemize} \item an even number of legs highlighted in its own colour, \textbf{and/or} \item all or none of its legs highlighted in the opposite colour \end{itemize} \item a spider with $\pm \frac{\pi}{2}$ phase can have \textbf{either}: \begin{itemize} \item an even number of legs highlighted in its own colour and no legs highlighted in the opposite colour, \textbf{or} \item an odd number of legs highlighted in its own colour and all legs highlighted in the opposite colour \end{itemize} \end{itemize} \end{definition} Examples of Pauli webs on diagrams with one spider include:
+A Pauli web highlights the edges of a ZX diagram in green and/or red (Z and/or X) according to a set of simple rules. \begin{definition}[Pauli web] Given a ZX diagram $D$, a Pauli web $\{(e_1, t_1), \dots, (e_n, t_n)\}$ is a set of pairs containing an edge $e_i \in D$ and the corresponding type $t_i \in \{Z, X\}$, such that: \begin{itemize} \item a spider with $k \pi$ phase can have: \begin{itemize} \item an even number of legs highlighted in its own colour and all or none of its legs highlighted in the opposite colour \end{itemize} \item a spider with $\pm \frac{\pi}{2}$ phase can have \textbf{either}: \begin{itemize} \item an even number of legs highlighted in its own colour and no legs highlighted in the opposite colour, \textbf{or} \item an odd number of legs highlighted in its own colour and all legs highlighted in the opposite colour \end{itemize} \end{itemize} \end{definition} Examples of Pauli webs on diagrams with one spider include:

-Pauli webs can be understood as tracking how spiders can `fire' $\pi$ phases without changing the semantics of a diagram~\parencite{borghansZXcalculusQuantumStabilizer2019}.
-That is, for any spider covered by a Pauli web, we can introduce $\pi$ spiders matching the colour of each highlighted edge and these can be eliminated using \TextXElim, \TextZElim, \TextFusion, and \TextPiCommute.
+Locally, restricted to the boundary edges of a single spider, the conditions of a Pauli web guarantee that the Pauli web corresponds to a stabiliser of that spider.
+This means that Pauli webs can be understood as tracking how spiders can `fire' $\pi$ phases without changing the semantics of a diagram~\parencite{borghansZXcalculusQuantumStabilizer2019}.
+That is, for any spider covered by a Pauli web, we can introduce $\pi$ spiders matching the colour of each highlighted edge without changing the underlying linear map.
 For example, we have:

 We define the term \enquote{firing a spider $s$ according to a Pauli web $w$} to mean the action of introducing $\pi$ spiders of type $t$ on all edges $((s, s'), t) \in w$ that involve $s$.
+For clarity, we draw the spiders that are being fired according to the Pauli web with an orange boundary.

-Following~\textcite{townsend-teagueFloquetifyingColourCode2023}, we differentiate detecting regions, stabilising Pauli webs and logical Pauli webs, depending on the types of the covered edges.
-First, we define the following: \begin{definition}[Boundary and internal edges] We call edges that are connected to an input or an output \textit{input edges} and \textit{output edges}; together, we call them \textit{boundary edges}.
-All other edges are called \textit{internal edges}.
-Given a Pauli web $w$, $out(w)$ denotes the Pauli string given by the highlighted output edges of $w$.
-Similarly, $in(w)$ for the highlighted input edges. \end{definition}
+Following~\textcite{townsend-teagueFloquetifyingColourCode2023}, we differentiate detecting regions, stabilising Pauli webs and logical Pauli webs, depending on the types of the covered edges:

 \begin{definition}[Detecting region] Given a ZX diagram $D$, a detecting region is a Pauli web that highlights no boundary edges. \end{definition}